 No, unfortunately.
 The value of the Scholarship will be remitted through editorial assistance provided by Editing Press.

-My university does not consider me to be a 'candidate' in my master's / doctoral programme yet, but am I still eligible for the Scholarship?
+My university does not consider me as a 'candidate' in my master's / doctoral programme yet, but am I still eligible for the Scholarship?

 Yes, and you are very much encouraged to apply.

 Can I submit an application in a language other than English?

 The application must be submitted in English, but we are happy to consider awarding the Scholarship for non-English language manuscripts.
 In addition to English, we are also able to work in French, German, and Spanish.